-S. No. On completing the course, students will be able to CO1 Learn introductory concepts of supramolecular chemistry CO2 Learn the binding of various metals with synthetic and natural cationic hosts CO3 Understand the logics involved in anion binding by different hosts including solid state clatharates and fullerenes
+S. No. On completing the course, student will be able to CO1 learn introductory concepts of supramolecular chemistry CO2 learn the binding of various metals with synthetic and natural cationic hosts CO3 understand the logics involved in anion binding by different hosts including solid state clatharates and fullerenes